-- 5 ageostrophic component from flow over sloping terrain (Holton, 1967; Shapiro and Fedorovich, 2009).
-The process of decoupling at night typically results in low wind speeds at the surface with high wind speeds at the top of the stable boundary layer in the LLJ, while mixing during the daytime results in a relatively uniform wind with height with lower wind speeds near the surface due to frictional effects. - The flow within the PBL is important for many different applications.
-Understanding the wind patterns within the boundary layer is vital for accurate air quality forecasts and wind energy forecasting (Endlich et al., 1982; Seaman and Michelson, 2000; Emeis et al., 2007; Kondragunta et al., 2008).
-Studying these patterns can be difficult and often requires a variety of in-situ measurements from instrumented towers, which can - only monitor the lower portions of the PBL.
+The flow within the PBL is important for many different applications.
+Understanding the wind patterns within the boundary layer is vital for accurate air quality and wind energy forecasts (Endlich et al., 1982; Seaman and Michelson, 2000; Emeis et al., 2007; Kondragunta et al., 2008).
+Studying these patterns can be difficult and often requires a variety of in situ measurements from instrumented towers, which can only monitor the lower portions of the PBL.
 Radars, lidars, sodars, wind profilers, and other remote sensing tools are used to measure PBL variables continuously without much human intervention, but are expensive to purchase and each instrument has its own limitations in what variables it can measure for particular height ranges.
-Additionally, thermodynamic variables are difficult to measure accurately with most remote - sensing instruments.
-Hence, unmanned aerial systems (UASs) are unique instruments for conducting boundary layer research.
+Additionally, thermodynamic variables are difficult to measure accurately with most remote sensing instruments.
+Hence, unmanned aerial systems (UASs) are unique instruments for conducting boundary-layer research.
 These platforms are capable of measuring both thermodynamic and flow parameters within the PBL, while minimizing expenses and providing flexibility to the user.